Opportunity Card Germany | Chancenkarte Visa

 Germany Opportunity Card

-Chancenkarte Visa, German for Germany Opportunity Card, is a legal pathway that allows temporary residency to Non-Eu nationals.
-Initially, it brings temporary residency but later may get converted to EU Blue Card Launched on June 1, 2024, to address the shortage of skilled laborers in the German employment sector invites foreign nationals to be a part of their economy.
+The Germany Chancenkarte Visa, also known as the Opportunity Card Germany, is a legal pathway that allows temporary residency to non-EU nationals.
+Initially, it brings temporary residency but later may get converted to Germany EU Blue Card Launched on June 1, 2024, to address the shortage of skilled laborers in the German employment sector, invites foreign nationals to be a part of their economy.

 Germany, the stable and fastest-growing economy, has suffered from labor shortages for a while.
 To fill the gap in the employment sector, Germany invites thousands of skilled workers to fill the gap.
 To achieve this, Germany allows applicants to migrate and work there as residents through the EU Blue card facility and later as permanent residents.